404GamerNotFound/vserver-ssh-stats/README.md

 ### Web Terminal and Command Service

 The add-on exposes a simple web-based SSH terminal at `http://<addon-ip>:8099/terminal.html`.
-Enter the host, username and password to start an interactive shell session in your browser.
+Configured servers appear as buttons for one-click access, or you can enter the host, username and password manually to start an interactive shell session in your browser.
 The credentials are sent directly to the add-on and never routed through external services.

 For automation use cases, the Home Assistant integration registers a `vserver_ssh_stats.run_command` service.
 Provide the host, username, command and optional credentials to execute a single command on a server.
 The command output is fired as an event named `vserver_ssh_stats_command`.